For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 furlong was an acre, being the area that one worker could plough in one day

 with a team of oxen.
-The original stumps (two of them in underarm days) were
+The original stumps (two of them in underarm days)

-half ounces.
+and a half ounces.
 I like the connection with the number 22.
 Beyond

 that we don’t have a terribly clear idea when the idea of applying it to